NetSensors/bluefox/README.md

 - Install Arduino ESP32 support on Windows, instructions here https://github.com/espressif/arduino-esp32/blob/master/docs/arduino-ide/windows.md

-- Next we Install the bluefox libraries setup the development enviornment and load our first sketch.
+Next we Install the bluefox libraries, setup the development enviornment and load our first sketch.

 1. Navigate to https://github.com/NetSensors/bluefox
-2. Click on the green clone or download button
+2. Click on the green clone or download button.
 3. Click on the blue download ZIP bitton and choose a location to save the zip file in.
 We will need this file in the next step.

 ![Screenshot](screenshots/bf001.png)